tock/tock/doc/wg/core/notes/core-notes-2021-05-21.md

    mostly to get information to print things out.
 Added the ability to print the kernel map of the kernel, and a macro to see which drivers are available in the board structure.
-Could not think of any approaches other than a macro in the board's mail file, so we decided to use a macro.
+Could not think of any approaches other than a macro in the board's main file, so we decided to use a macro.
 Macro seems to work well but isn't ideal.
  * Andrew: End of presentation, questions?
  * Vadim: In Chrome OS, we have similar changes to implement a crash log stored